 - Implementing the actions decided in the plan

 - Evaluating the progress and outcome of the action undertaken

 Without a structured approach, it becomes easier to miss things, and when that happens, the person being cared for is the one that's impacted.
 Interestingly, the nature of this care plan changes depending on the setting in which it's implemented.

 Aged Care Plans For Residential & Community Settings

 In the context of aged care services, the individual planning process may include an Individual Care Plan (residential setting), a Home Care Plan or a Domestic Assistance Plan (community setting), dependent upon the level of support and type of service required.

 The process described above may prove more difficult for an ageing person who may be experiencing memory loss, dementia, grief and/or loss and may require significant levels of assistance to undertake a planning process - further illustrating why it's so necessary.

 Giving Seniors Control Of Their Lives

 Consequently, involving others, such as health professionals, and their opinions will be necessary for planning the support required.
 The effectiveness and reliability of the information and assistance they offer become pivotal features of the planning process.

 The opinions and actions of these support personnel are central to the successful planning and resultant service provision.
-Good planning is often marked by its ability to enable the ageing person to assert the level of control closely matched to the level of their capabilities.
+Good planning is often marked by its ability to enable the ageing person to assert a level of control closely matched to the level of their capabilities.

 Supporting Successful Ageing